wearefuturegov/essex-intranet-2.0/docs/documentation/accessibility.md

 We also test to ensure they work with a broad range of browsers, devices and assistive technologies - including screen magnifiers, screen readers and speech recognition tools.

-When we publish new content, we’ll continue to make sure that it meets accessibility standards.
+When we publish new content, we'll continue to make sure that it meets accessibility standards.

 ### Preparation of this accessibility statement